 3. Read this particular story: The Haunted House in Scary Stories, book one.

-4. Scan or find the above image online, blow it up to fit your face, cut it out and make a quick mask out of it with two holes on the side and some string.
+4. Print out the above image to fit your face, cut it out and make a quick mask with two holes on the side and some string.

 5. Read the story to them in the most spooky and animated way you can.
 After the story is done (hell, throw in a few others while you’re at it) tell them at 11:00 pm, there will be cookies waiting for them in the kitchen if they “dare” to venture out of their room.